‘Chemical’ finds winning formula

 Despite a late start, the show flowed smoothly.
 Performers sang about everything from Tobago's beauty and the power of friendship to the recent Sandals pull-out and "thiefing a wine on a boomsie."

-Trendsetter & Artistry's (Darren Phillips and Jason George's) presentation Leh We Go, which featured an appearance by calypso legend Lord Nelson (Robert Nelson), placed second.
-Caston Cupid and Kellz (Kelsie Robley) came in third and fourth respectively, with Vengeance and Family.
+Trendsetter & Artistry's (Darren Phillips and Jason George's) presentation Leh We Go, which featured an appearance by calypso legend Lord Nelson (Robert Nelson), placed second in the competition while Caston Cupid and Kellz (Kelsie Robley) came in third and fourth respectively, with Vengeance and Family.
 Two-time champion Royal (Jhebon Jackson) had to settle for fifth place with Winner.

 New Soca Monarch co-ordinator Verne Extavour said the event, now in its fifth year, was intended to take Tobago's indigenous music to other parts of the world.

-Extavour said Tobago will stand up on a global stage "to represent music that will transcend waters, boundaries, territories, religions and races.
+Extavour gave the assurance Tobago will stand up on a global stage "to represent music that will transcend waters, boundaries, territories, religions and races."

 PLACINGS